opsmill/schema-library/experimental/modules_routing_engine/README.md

-# Routing Engine
+# Routing Engine Module

 This schema extension allows you to capture Routing Engine related information like the version.
 You can insert the Routing Engine into a Dcim Physical Device and leverage the Routing Engine type model.

-Dependencies: `base, extensions.modules`
+Dependencies: `base, extensions/modules`

 ## routing_engine